HydroModPy/HydroModPy/docs/readthedocs/source/architecture/launchers/launcher-simulation-activity-diagram.rst

   already-resolved ``SimulationPlan``.
 - ``models_by_run_id`` is the explicit handoff point between earlier flow runs and later transport runs.
-- Process hooks are opened and closed per contiguous process-family block, not per individual solver call.
+- Process callbacks are opened and closed per contiguous process-family block, not per individual solver call.